Best executive cars to buy 2025

 The Mercedes C-Class strikes a tempting balance between luxury and practicality in the compact executive saloon class.
 It offers a premium driving experience with just a few considerations for buyers to keep in mind.

 On the running costs front, the C-Class offers decent efficiency, especially with the plug-in hybrid.
-Regular charging of the C 300 e will significantly reduce fuel consumption, and the 6% Benefit-in-Kind (BiK) rate makes it more affordable for those company car drivers.
-By way of comparison, the C 300 comes with a hefty 36% BiK rate so probably won’t feature on too many company car lists.
+Regular charging of the C 300 e will significantly reduce fuel consumption, and the 6 per cent Benefit-in-Kind (BiK) rate makes it more affordable for those company car drivers.
+By way of comparison, the C 300 comes with a hefty 36 per cent BiK rate so probably won’t feature on too many company car lists.

-”The latest Mercedes C-Class saloon has given buyers looking for a compact executive car much to think about.
-It offers sharp styling, heavily inspired by its bigger E-Class sibling, outstanding levels of comfort and strong on-board technology.” – Shane Wilkinson, Senior Content Editor, who road tested the Mercedes C-Class in the UK
+”The latest Mercedes C-Class offers sharp styling, heavily inspired by its bigger E-Class sibling, outstanding levels of comfort and strong on-board technology.” – Shane Wilkinson, senior content editor.

 The C-Class competes with rivals like the BMW 3 Series and Alfa Romeo Giulia.
 Both offer strong performance and style, though neither match the C-Class for comfort